orchid00/SWC_teachingnotes/RaynasInstructorNotes.md

 Quote: "Teaching is theatre not cinema." - Neal Davis

+*Exercise ~15 min*
 Exercise: Evaluate your peer's live coding effectiveness
 1. Watch this video of poor live coding: https://youtu.be/bXxBeNkKmJE
 2. Watch this video of good live coding: https://youtu.be/SkPmwe_WjeY
-3. Create a list of "do's and don'ts" for live coding that you would like to emulate or avoid in your own live coding practice.
+3. Populate a list of "do's and don'ts" for live coding that you would like to emulate or avoid in your own live coding practice.
 Don'ts
 Do's

+Return in 15 min at XX:XX

 Quote: "The typos are the pedagogy" - Emily McTavish

-Return in 15 min at XX:XX
+*Exercise*
 Exercise: Live coding in groups of two or three
 1. One person teach 3 minutes of a chosen lesson episode using live coding.
 Another group members sets a timer for 3 minutes.
 2. Repeat step 1 for all group members.